ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-11-05-modern-spacy.md

   - "metrics/best_model.json"
 # ... excerpt
 ```
+__Code:__ I take advantage of spaCy's dependency checks: it gives me a clear
+sense of what data or  model goes in and out of each step.
+{: style="text-align: center;"}

 By doing this, I can easily see the dependencies and its command chain.
 This is
 one of my favorite features because I often get bitten by missing files or